MicrosoftDocs/azure-devops-docs/docs/boards/extensions/dependency-tracker.md

 -->

-The [Dependency Tracker extension](https://marketplace.visualstudio.com/items?itemName=ms-eswm.dependencytracker&ssr=false#overview) provides you with the ability to plan and manage dependencies across teams, projects, and organizations.
+The Dependency Tracker extension provides you with the ability to plan and manage dependencies across teams, projects, and organizations.
 It provides filterable views to show all dependencies a team is consuming and producing.
 These views allow you  to track the state of the dependencies as well as their timing to help support you in assessing the risk of dependencies to deliverables.

 > [!NOTE]
 > The Dependency Tracker extension is only available on Azure DevOps Services at this time.
+You can download it from the [Marketplace for Azure DevOps, Dependency Tracker extension](https://marketplace.visualstudio.com/items?itemName=ms-eswm.dependencytracker&ssr=false#overview)

 You use the Dependency Tracker to plan dependencies at the beginning of an iteration or release, as well as to track the status during development.
 For any given dependency, there are two parties involved:
 - **Consumer**: Feature team who has a need and initiates a request for work